-- A. This Chapter shall be known as the Oil and Gas ordinance of the City of Carson. - B. It is the purpose of this ordinance, amongst other things, to protect the health, safety, public welfare, physical environment and natural resources of the city by the reasonable regulation of oil and gas facilities, equipment, and operations, including but not limited to: exploration; production; storage; processing; transportation; disposal; plugging abandonment and re-abandonment of wells; of operations and equipment accessory and incidental thereto and development and redevelopment of oil and gas sites.
-It is further the intent of the City that oil and gas operations shall be permitted within this city (except where expressly prohibited herein), subject to the application of this ordinance and all other applicable laws, regulations and requirements. - C. It is not the intent of this ordinance to regulate public utility operations for the storage or distribution of natural gas under the jurisdiction of the California Public Utilities Commission (CPUC).
-Any well or site related operations, however, shall be subject to this ordinance.
+- A. This Chapter shall be known as the Oil and Gas ordinance of the City of Carson. - B. It is the purpose of this ordinance, amongst other things, to protect the health, safety, public welfare, physical environment and natural resources of the city by the reasonable regulation of petroleum facilities and operations, including but not limited to: exploration; production; storage; processing; transportation; disposal; plugging abandonment and reabandonment of wells; of operations and equipment accessory and incidental thereto and development and redevelopment of oil fields/sites.
+It is further the intent of the City that petroleum operations shall be permitted within this city (except where expressly prohibited herein), subject to the application of this Code and all other applicable laws, regulations and requirements. - C. It is not the intereof this ordinance to regulate public utility operations for the storage or distribution of natural gas.
+Any drilling, therein, however, shall be subject to this ordinance.

-9501 Ordinance Applicability
+9501 Code Applicability

-The regulations in this ordinance shall apply to oil and gas production and related sites and facilities, equipment, structures, or appurtenances including, but not limited to:
+The regulations in this ordinance shall apply to oil and gas production and related facilities, equipment, structures, or appurtenances including, but not limited to:

-- A. Drilling, and abandonment operations of any new or existing well or re-entry of a previously abandoned well for the production of oil and gas. - B. Sites, infrastructure, structures, equipment, and/or facilities necessary and incidental to either processing of oil, produced water, gas, and condensate obtained from an oil and gas field, zone, subsurface lease or area. - C. Injection wells and incidental equipment necessary for enhanced oil recovery or disposal of produced water.
+- A. Drilling a new well or re-entry of a previously abandoned well for the production of petroleum. - B. Structures, equipment, or facilities necessary and incidental to either dehydration or separation of oil, gas, and condensate obtained from a hydrocarbon area, or both. - C. Injection wells and incidental equipment necessary for enhanced oil recovery or injection of produced water.

-- D. Equipment and facilities necessary for enhanced oil recovery including waterflooding, steam flooding, air injection, carbon dioxide injection, or introduction of polymers, or other techniques. - E. Pipelines located within an oil and gas lease area that are necessary for oil and gas production operations. - F. Pipelines that transport oil or gas to another location for sale or transfer to a third party - G. Storage tanks and equipment necessary or incidental to gathering, separation/treatment of oil, water, and gas, and/or temporary storage of separated fluids and gases, and transfer of the produced hydrocarbons to pipelines or tanker trucks. - H. Access roads. - I. Oil spill containment and recovery equipment, and facilities including offices, storage spaces, and vehicles for the storage of floating oil and water separators, pumps, generators, hosing, assorted absorbent materials, steam cleaners, storage tanks, and other land and wildlife cleanup and recovery equipment. - J. Exploratory wells, including existing exploratory wells that have been in place and functioning prior to City adoption of this ordinance.
+- D. Equipment and facilities necessary for enhanced oil recovery including waterflooding, steam injection, air injection, carbon dioxide injection, or introduction of polymers, or other well completion techniques. - E. Pipelines located within an oil and gas lease area that are necessary for oil and gas production operations. - F. Pipelines that transport oil to a location outside of the oil and gas lease area. - G. Storage tanks necessary or incidental to separation/treatment of oil and gas, or temporary storage of separated hydrocarbons, and equipment for transfer of the produced hydrocarbons to pipelines or tanker trucks. - H. Access roads. - I. Oil spill containment and recovery equipment including central office space and vehicles for the storage of floating oil and water separators, pumps, generators, hosing, assorted absorbent materials, steam cleaners, storage tanks, and other land and wildlife cleanup equipment.